 - How the borrower receives the loan:

-A personal line of credit, however, is different as it revolves credit.
+A personal line of credit, however, is different as it revolves around credit.
 This credit option allows the borrower to take the money as and when it is needed.
-Personal line of credit has a credit limit and a borrower can take as little or as much money as he needs, up to the credit limit.
+A personal line of credit has a credit limit and a borrower can take as little or as much money as he needs, up to the credit limit.

 - Interest Rates:

-Personal line of credit usually has a higher interest rate compared to the rate charged on personal loan.
-This makes personal line of credit a more expensive credit option compared to personal loan.
-Interest rates on personal line of credit are almost exclusively determined by the earning and creditworthiness of the applicant.
-The interest rate on personal line of credit also often varies, thus allowing the lender to raise the rate after the amount has been borrowed.
+A personal line of credit usually has a higher interest rate compared to the rate charged on a personal loan.
+This makes a personal line of credit a more expensive credit option compared to a personal loan.
+Interest rates on a personal line of credit are almost exclusively determined by the earnings and creditworthiness of the applicant.
+The interest rate on a personal line of credit also often varies, thus allowing the lender to raise the rate after the amount has been borrowed.

-Personal loan can be repaid in a straight-forward and clear manner.
+A personal loan can be repaid in a straightforward and clear manner.
 The borrowed amount gets completely paid off within the selected repayment period.
-Repayment for personal line of credit, on the contrary, is not done within a specific time-frame.
-Roy needs to make his decision on the basis of the differences discussed above and the kind of requirement he has.
+Repayment for a personal line of credit, on the contrary, is not done within a specific time frame.
+Roy needs to make his decision on the basis of the differences discussed above and the kind of requirements he has.